-If you don't like the usual texture of tofu, you may find you enjoy crispy deep-fried tofu.
-For meat-eaters, the texture will be more meat-like.
-The frying will give it extra flavor, as well.
-If you are eating gluten-free, you can ensure you are using gluten-free cornstarch and you should not use flour.
-If that's not a concern, the cornstarch or flour are interchangeable.
+If you don't like the usual texture of tofu, you may enjoy crispy deep-fried tofu.
+For nonvegetarians, the texture will be more meat-like.
+The frying will give it extra flavor as well.
+If you are on a gluten-free diet, make sure you use a gluten-free cornstarch.
+If that's not a concern, flour is a suitable substitute for cornstarch.

-The recipe directions use a wok, which will require less oil for deep frying (due to the sloped sides) than a traditional flat frying pan.
+If you use a wok as suggested in the recipe directions, it will require less oil for deep-frying (due to the sloped sides) than a traditional flat frying pan.
 You could also use a deep-fryer.
 Adjust the amount of oil used so there are 2 inches of oil as measured at the deepest part of the wok, pan, or deep-fryer.

-- Cut the tofu into four large triangles or cubes as desired
+Cut the pressed tofu into 4 large triangles or 1-inch cubes, as desired.

-- Roll the tofu in the cornstarch or flour.
+Roll the tofu in the cornstarch, tapping to remove any excess.

-- Remove the tofu with a slotted spoon and drain on a wire rack over paper towels.
-Continue to deep-fry the other tofu pieces.
-Keep the fried tofu warm while frying the remaining tofu.
+Remove the tofu with a slotted spoon and drain it on a wire rack over paper towels.
+Sprinkle with salt, if desired.
+Continue deep-frying the other tofu pieces, working in batches to maintain the oil temperature.

 - You can serve fried tofu with any of several dipping sauces.
 Consider soy-ginger dressing, sweet and sour sauce, or Chinese-style peanut sauce.